diogowa/adc-solo-project/README.md

 ---
 ## Implementation
-The entities you can find in the Datastore are User and Token, and they are independent of one another.
+The entities that can be found in the Datastore are 'User' and 'Token', which are independent of one another.

-The same user can log in multiple times, creating always a new login token.
+A user can log in multiple times, creating a new login token each time.
+This enables the user to log in on different devices.

-The login token has the role of the user, so when changing the role of a user, every login token of that user is updated with the new role.
+Each login token represents a user, so when a user's role changes, all of their login tokens are updated with the new role.

+When a user changes their password, they are logged out.

+When a user is deleted, their login tokens are also deleted.

-When a user is deleted or logs out, every login token of that user is also deleted.
+When a user logs out, the token used to log out is deleted.
+This keeps the user logged in on different devices.

+When an admin logs out a user, all of their tokens are deleted.